Ehyiah/traefik-docker-local/README.md

 # Classic Usage
 ## 1 - Create a network
-First of all create a network that will be used by docker projects.
+First create a network that will be used by docker projects.

 just type for example :
 ``` sh